Saba-Moshfegh/-picovoice-screening/README.md

 ```
 [Question 1 Explanation](Q1/explanation.md)

+## Question 2
-- A phoneme is a sound unit (similar to a character for text).
+A phoneme is a sound unit (similar to a character for text).
 We have an extensive pronunciation
 dictionary (think millions of words).
 Below is a snippet:

 ABACUS AE B AH K AH S